paladin-t/bitty/README.md

 ![](docs/imgs/banner_coding.png)

-Bitty Engine is a cross-platform itty bitty **Game Engine** and open-source **Framework**.
+Bitty Engine is a cross-platform itty bitty **2D Game Engine** and open-source **Framework**.
 The full featured engine is programmable in Lua and integrated with built-in editors.
 It keeps the nature of both engine's productivity, and fantasy computer/console's ease to iterate.
 It boosts your commercial/non-commercial projects, prototypes, game jams, or just thought experiments.

 ### Why Bitty Engine?